The core indicator evaluates water clarity by average Secchi depth during summer (June – September) during 2011-2015.

-During the last century, the summer-time water clarity has decreased in all Baltic Sea areas.
-During the last two decades, water clarity turned to an increase in the southern Baltic Sea sub-basins.
+During the last century, summer-time water clarity has decreased in all Baltic Sea areas.
+During the last two decades, water clarity has increased in the southern Baltic Sea sub-basins.

 Key message figure 1: Status assessment results based evaluation of the indicator 'Water clarity'.
 The assessment is carried out using Scale 4 HELCOM assessment units (defined in the HELCOM Monitoring and Assessment Strategy Annex 4).

 The confidence of the presented water clarity status estimate was based on the availability of monitoring data and the confidence of the target-setting procedures.
 The areas of greatest concern are the Quark and Åland Sea, where indicator confidence was determined low.
 High confidence was found in the Bothnian Bay and the Northern Baltic Proper.
 In the remaining open-sea basins, the indicator confidence was moderate.

 The indicator is applicable in the waters of all countries bordering the Baltic Sea.